isthisafrog/Frogmon/Frogmon Rules.md

 Some considerations that I may implement:

-Prepare for the Gauntlet: Immediately after defeating Brock, you may purchase 1 of each of the following before heading to Route 3: Potion, Antidote, Parlyz Heal, Awakening, Burn Heal.
-No exceptions for mons that are immune to any of these statuses (A poison mon can't instead buy an extra Parlyz Heal instead of taking the Antidote)
+Prepare for the Gauntlet: Immediately after defeating Brock, you may purchase 5 Potions and 1 of each of the following: Antidote, Parlyz Heal, Awakening, Burn Heal.
+No exceptions for mons that are immune to any of these statuses (A poison mon can not instead buy an extra Parlyz Heal instead of taking the Antidote)

 The flute mechanic/trade in rule is still in play.

 Banned Abilities applies: If your pokemon has BST of 400 or more, the following abilities are banned: Huge Power/Pure Power, Battle Armor/Shell Armor, Parental Bond, Protean, Fur Coat, Magic Guard

-After defeating Brock, you may purchase five (5) potions from the Mart.